 Dry the Turkey:

 Remove the turkey from the brine after 12 (or ideally 24) hours.
-Thoroughly pat dry with paper towels, set on a rack inside a baking tray lined with baking paper, and set in the fridge to air dry overnight undercover.
+Thoroughly pat dry with paper towels, set on a rack inside a baking tray lined with baking paper, and place in the fridge to air dry overnight.
 This step is not essential, but it will give you nice crispy turkey skin.

 Optional – Inject Your Turkey